simonmichael/hledger/hledger-lib/doc/hledger_csv.5.md

 # NAME

-hledger_csv - reading CSV files with hledger, and the CSV rules file format
+CSV - how hledger reads CSV data, and the CSV rules file format

 # DESCRIPTION